jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 Since these offset names are also called "Time Zones" in conversation, it can create confusion.
 Don't be fooled!
 Offsets are NOT Time Zones.
 [Read this blog](https://spin.atomicobject.com/2016/07/06/time-zones-offsets/) which describes the difference well.

 Be careful of sites which present a reference list of Time Zone when what they actually list are the Offset names (i.e. "Central Daylight Time").
-Two are listed below.
+Two such sites are listed in the "Helpful Links" section.